tubemogul/puppet-druid/README.markdown

 }
 ```

+It is recommended to add:
+`-DLog4jContextSelector=org.apache.logging.log4j.core.async.AsyncLoggerContextSelector`
-It is recommended to add `-DLog4jContextSelector=org.apache.logging.log4j.core.async.AsyncLoggerContextSelector` to your jvm options when using the logstash output so as to avoid blocking.
+to your jvm options when using the logstash output so as to avoid blocking.

 ## Reference